 Organized by Caitlin Julia Rubin, Assistant Curator.

-This exhibition is part of a citywide partnership initiated by the Institute of Contemporary Art/Boston to recognize the outsized role greater Boston has played in the history and development of technology.
-Art in the Age of the Internet, 1989 to Today is onview at the ICA from February 7 - May 20, 2018.
-Information on exhibitions and programs can be found at: aiai.icaboston.org
+This exhibition is presented as part of a citywide partnership of arts and educational institutions organized to recognize the outsized role greater Boston played in the history and development of technology.
+The Institute of Contemporary Art/Boston initiated this partnership to link concurrent exhibitions and programs related to the themes of the ICA exhibition Art in the Age of the Internet, 1989 to Today.

 Blueprint for Counter Education is made possible through support from the Lois Foster Fund and the generous contribution of Video Data Bank at the School of the Art Institute of Chicago.